 The instructions to add accommodations within Examity can be found on page 13 of "Instructions for Faculty to get started with Examity", located at the UC Davis KeepTeaching site.

 Zoom is being considered by some faculty as a proctoring service for exams.
-To ensure privacy of student accommodations, the Student Disability Center can assist with additional Zoom rooms and proctors.
-Please reach out to firstname.lastname@example.org or join the 12-1 Zoom session for Faculty occurring Monday-Friday during Spring 2020.
+To safeguard the privacy of student accommodations, the Student Disability Center can assist with additional Zoom rooms and proctors.
+Please reach out to firstname.lastname@example.org or join the 12-1 Zoom session for Faculty occurring Monday-Friday during Fall 2021.

 Accommodations can be set within Canvas, per student.
 Instructors can set dates and times to restrict when students can take an exam.
 You can only set extended times for student accommodations within Canvas.
 You must use other services to secure computers or proctor exams.

-Note: When setting extended times for students within Canvas, please ensure that you take the extended time into consideration when setting exam schedules.
+Note: When setting extended times for students within Canvas, please take the extended time into consideration when setting exam schedules.
 Extending the exam schedule to include extended accommodation timelines will prevent the exam from shutting down early.
 (This is the second bullet point on the linked page)

 Respondus Lockdown Browser